juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting.md

 kubectl -n <namespace> debug <mount-pod> -it  --copy-to=jfs-mount-debug --container=jfs-mount --image=<mount-image> -- bash
 ```

-In the above demonstration, set `<mount-image>` to the mount image, and the `debug` command will create a pod dedicated for interactive debugging, you'll try to reproduce and resolve the issue in this debug pod.
+In the above demonstration, set `<mount-image>` to the mount image, and the `debug` command will create a pod dedicated for interactive debugging, you'll try to reproduce and resolve the issue in this debug Pod.

 After troubleshooting, don't forget to clean up: